bobbingwide/oik-bob-bing-wide/readme.txt

 2. [ bw_plug name="oik,oik-bob-bing-wide"]

 == Upgrade Notice ==
-= 2.2.4 =
+= 2.2.5 =
-Update for PHP 8.1 and PHP 8.2 support
+Update for PHP 8.3 support

 == Changelog ==
-= 2.2.4 =
+= 2.2.5 =
-* Changed: More support for PHP 8.1 and PHP 8.2 #63
+* Changed: Reconcile shared library file libs/bobbfunc.php #63
+* Fixed: Only respond to oik_add_shortcodes after oik_loaded has been run #67
+* Fixed: Correct readme Tested up to and Stable tag #63
-* Tested: With WordPress 6.4-RC1 and WordPress Multisite
+* Tested: With WordPress 6.6.1 and WordPress Multisite
-* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6

 == Further reading ==
 If you want to read more about the oik plugins then please visit the [oik plugin](https://www.oik-plugins.com/oik)
 **"the oik plugin - for often included key-information"**